moyano83/hbase-definitive-guide/README.md

     * show_filters: Lists all known filter classes
     * get_table: Returns a table reference that can used in scripting

-The commands ending in _all accept a regular expression that ap‐ plies the command to all matching tables.
+The commands ending in _all accept a regular expression that applies the command to all matching tables.

 ##### Data Manipulation Commands